rpy2/rpy2/doc/overview.rst

 of the S/Splus language)
 is a scripting language mostly popular for data analysis, statistics, and graphics.
-If you are reading this, there are good chances that you are at least familiar with one of both.
+If you are reading this, there are good chances that you are at least familiar with one or both.

 .. _Python: http://www.python.org
 .. _R: http://www.r-project.org